lbologna/hbp-sp6-guidebook/source/online_usecases/subcellular_level/subcellular_app/subcellular_app.rst

       in `Subcellular models repository`
     * exported to file using `Model` -> `Export` in different formats
 #.
 To simulate a model select `Simulations` on the `Model` panel, then create
-    new simulation by clicking corresponding button, specify solver (`STEPS`_ or `NFSim`_), change default simulation parameters and add stimulation (can be imported from a CSV or NFSim .rnf file) if needed;
+    new simulation by clicking the corresponding button, specify the solver (`STEPS`_ or `NFSim`_), change the default simulation parameters and add stimulation (this can be imported from a CSV or NFSim .rnf file) if needed;
-    click `Apply` in the bottom of the form and finally `Run` to start simulation.
+    click `Apply` in the bottom of the form and finally `Run` to start the simulation.
 #.
-Simulation logs and charts are available for inspection once simulation
+Simulation logs and charts are available for inspection once the simulation
     is started by clicking on `Graph` or `Log` buttons.

 Example